victorvoermans/translations/texts/An-Axe-for-Nergal.md

 (Lugalsubi his father’s name)

 had someone make an axe of tin
-for Nergal god of mortal end.
+for Nergal, god of mortal end.

 Its wood is from the highest peaks,
 its stone unmatched came from the sky.